subatomicdev/binance-futures-cpp/README.md

 **This is an active project in the early stages, beginning mid Feb 2021, so I don't recommend relying on the library until it's had more testing and the API is stable.**

 ## Update
+**9th March 2021**
+- Changed the design of monitor functions,removing the BinanceKeyValueMap and BinanceMultiKeyValueMap
+- Monitor functions now take a std::any , with which you std::any_cast to the appropriate type (see Example section)

 **8th March 2021**
 - Added newOrderBatch() and newOrderBatchAsync() - https://binance-docs.github.io/apidocs/futures/en/#place-multiple-orders-trade
 - Added exchangeInfo() - https://binance-docs.github.io/apidocs/futures/en/#exchange-information